anubhavmishra/consul-dns-for-kubernetes/README.md

 cd consul-dns-for-kubernetes
 ```

-## Bootstrap Consul Server
+## Bootstrap Consul Servers

 This tutorial assumes that the consul cluster is not running on Kubernetes.
 If you want to run a consul cluster on Kubernetes, follow the [consul-on-kubernetes](https://github.com/kelseyhightower/consul-on-kubernetes) by [Kelsey Hightower](https://github.com/kelseyhightower/).

-In this tutorial, we will create a 3 node consul cluster.
+In this tutorial, we will create a 3 node Consul cluster.

 Create Consul Servers